LinkedIn Secrets and How You Can Benefit From Knowing About Them

 3. Joining groups with lots of members – You want to talk to the largest possible audience, don’t you?

-Secret: Profiles of the members of the groups you are in become part of the search population along with your extended network (levels 1, 2 and 3).
+Secret: Profiles of the members of the groups you are in becoming part of the search population along with your extended network (levels 1, 2 and 3).
 Also, larger groups have more people listening, watching, engaging, and ultimately buying than do small ones.

 Action: Be sure to make a conscious effort to join the larger groups in your geographic region and your industry as well as groups related to your other interests.